wgseligman/GramsSim/GramsSky/README.md

 The parameters for `"MapPowerLaw"` are:

-   - `"MapPowerLawFile"` = the name of the HEALPix file containing the maps.
+   - `"MapPowerLawFile"` = the name of the HEALPix file containing the power-law maps.

    - `"MapPowerLawHDU"` = the [HDU][20] for the HEALPix maps within the file.